prono69/pepecat/README.md

 ## Disclaimer

 ```
-              YOU ARE FOREWARNED
-Your Telegram account may get banned.
+Your telegram account may get banned
-Catuserbot or we are not responsible for your account,
+Cat userbot or we are not responsible for your account ,
 This bot is intended for the purpose of having fun with some fun commands
-and group management with some helpfull commands.
+and group management with some helpful commands

-If  you ended up spamming groups, getting reported left and right,
+If  you ended up spamming groups , getting reported left and right ,
-and you ended up in being fight with Telegram
+and you ended up in being fight with telegram
-and at the end Telegram Team deleted your account.
-DON'T BLAME US.
+and at the end telegram team will delete your account then don't blame us

-No personal support will be provided / We won't spoon feed you.
+No personal support will be provided , we won't spoon feed you
 If you need help ask in our support group
-and we or our friends will try to help you.
+and we or our friends will try to help you

-Thanks for using our bot 😺
+Thank you for using our bot
 ```

 ## Credits
-   - Special thanks to [LonamiWebs](https://github.com/LonamiWebs/Telethon/) for Telethon library.
+   - Special thanks to [LonamiWebs](https://github.com/LonamiWebs/Telethon/) for telethon library
    - To all devs of these [Userbots](https://github.com/TgCatUB/catuserbot/tree/bugs#inspiration)
    - Finally to all [contributors of Catuserbot](https://github.com/TgCatUB/catuserbot/graphs/contributors)